Suboxone and methadone are prescription medications approved by the Food and Drug Administration (FDA) to treat opioid dependence.

-If you or someone you know is looking for opioid dependence treatment, please call The Recovery Village Palm Beach.
+If you or someone you know is looking for opioid dependence treatment, please call The Recovery Village Palm Beach at Baptist Health.
 We can give you information and put you in touch with professionals to start your journey to recovery.

 DailyMed.
 “Methadone Package Insert.”
 2018.
 Accessed September 15, 2019.